-I graduated as a Bachelor of Arts with First Class Honours majoring in Hebrew and Biblical Studies at the University of Sydney, and am currently a PhD Candidate at the same University.
-My thesis - "Who knows?
-Reading the Book of Jonah as a Satirical Challenge to Theodicy of the Exile - has been submitted for examination.
+I graduated as a Bachelor of Arts with First Class Honours majoring in Hebrew and Biblical Studies at the University of Sydney, and was awarded a PhD for my thesis "Who Knows?"
+Reading the Book of Jonah as a Satirical Challenge to Theodicy of the Exile."
 My interest in this short work began as an undergraduate and was the subject of my Honours thesis: "Comic and Humour in the Book of Jonah: Challenging Contemporaneous Theodicy."

 I’ve been in a Bible-reading environment for as long as I can remember.
 Apparently I was taken to Sunday School when I was a week old (both my parents were Sunday School teachers and despite having a newborn my mother was back teaching, babe in arms, the next Sunday after I was born).
 I remember being taken to church and Bible classes, often several times a week, from an early age.
 It was a daily tradition in our family home to sit around after dinner and read a few chapters from the Bible, each of us taking a few verses in turn, and each child taking their part as soon as they learned to read.
 There has been a long tradition of Bible reading and scholarship in my family.
 My great grandfather, always eager to discover more from the Biblical texts, learned Hebrew in his eighties!